jadiaus3-hub/Sus2/replit.md

 # Overview

-This is a full-stack web application built with React and Express.js, designed as a demonstration of modern web development patterns.
-The application features a clean, modern UI built with React and shadcn/ui components, backed by an Express.js API server.
-It's configured for deployment on Vercel and includes comprehensive tooling for development, database management, and UI components.
+This is a Vercel-compatible full-stack web application built with plain HTML/CSS/JavaScript frontend and Node.js serverless functions backend.
+The project demonstrates Vercel's file-based routing with a simple API integration test.
+It features a clean, modern UI with vanilla JavaScript, backed by Node.js serverless API functions in the /pages/api/ directory structure required by Vercel.

 # User Preferences